apache/tvm/docs/topic/vta/install.rst

 VTA Simulator Installation
 --------------------------

-You need `TVM installed <https://tvm.apache.org/docs/install/index.html>`_ on your machine.
-For a quick and easy start, checkout the `Docker Guide <https://tvm.apache.org/docs/install/docker.html>`_.
+You need :ref:`TVM installed <installation>` on your machine.
+For a quick and easy start, checkout the :ref:`Docker Guide <docker-images>`.

 You'll need to set the following paths to use VTA: